planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 --------------------------

 Because there is a unit testing feature available in Unity, we tried to use it at first.
-Unfortunately, Unity's unit testing was done in an editor environment used by game developers, not in a player environment, and the testing framework supported only [NUnit].
+Unfortunately, Unity's unit testing was done in an Editor environment used by game developers, not in a Player environment, and the testing framework supported only [NUnit].
 We thought about changing all of Libplanet's [xUnit.net]-based test codes, to NUnit, but with such a high volume of codes to change at once, we didn't want to risk making mistakes that are hard to notice.